Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Results

 \subsection{Properties of hierarchical mergers}

-Figure~\ref{fig:spin_Z0002} shows the mass of the primary ($m_1$), the mass of the secondary ($m_2$), the spin magnitude of the primary ($a_1$) and the kick velocity ($v_{\rm kick}$) in the fiducial model (A5F05) for $Z=0.0002$.
+Figure~\ref{fig:spin_Z0002} shows the mass of the primary BH ($m_1$), the mass of the secondary BH ($m_2$), the spin magnitude of the primary BH ($a_1$) and the kick velocity ($v_{\rm kick}$) in the fiducial model (A5F05) for $Z=0.0002$.
 The maximum primary and secondary mass strongly depend on the environment: we have 2g BBHs even in YSCs and GCs, but NSCs are more effective in producing hierarchical mergers, because of the larger value of $v_{\rm esc}$.
 In the fiducial model, the maximum primary mass is $\approx{}100$ M$_\odot$ in YSCs and GCs, while it is close to $\approx{}10^3$ M$_\odot$ in NSCs.
 The distribution of primary spin magnitudes shows a clear secondary peak at $a_1\approx{}0.7-0.8$ in both GCs and NSCs, corresponding to the typical values of $N$g merger remnants.
+The most common kick velocities are $v_{\rm kick}\sim{100-300}$ km s$^{-1}$, but larger kicks, up to $\sim{3000}$ km s$^{-1}$, are possible.

-Figures~\ref{fig:AF_mass_Z0002}, \ref{fig:AF_mass_Z002} and \ref{fig:AF_mass_Z006} compare the primary mass distributions that we obtain by varying the values of $\alpha$ and $f_{\rm MT}$ in the first generation of BHs for metallicity $Z=0.0002$, 0.002 and 0.006, respectively.
-By comparing Figures~\ref{fig:AF_mass_Z0002}, \ref{fig:AF_mass_Z002} and \ref{fig:AF_mass_Z006}, it is apparent that both the BH mass distribution and the maximum BH mass strongly depend on progenitor's metallicity, even in hierarchical mergers.
-At high metallicity ($Z\gtrsim{}0.006$), hierarchical mergers can hardly reach masses $\gtrsim{}200$ M$_\odot$.
-We do not show metallicities $Z>0.006$ because the maximum mass and the number of hierarchical mergers decrease dramatically at higher metallicity.
+Figures~\ref{fig:AF_mass_Z0002} and \ref{fig:AF_mass_Z002} compare the primary mass distributions that we obtain by varying the values of $\alpha$ and $f_{\rm MT}$ in the first generation of BHs for metallicity $Z=0.0002$ and 0.002, respectively.
+By comparing Figures~\ref{fig:AF_mass_Z0002} and \ref{fig:AF_mass_Z002}, it is apparent that both the BH mass distribution and the maximum BH mass strongly depend on progenitor's metallicity, even in hierarchical mergers.
 Also, the efficiency of common-envelope ejection $\alpha$ and the efficiency of mass accretion $f_{\rm MT}$ significantly affect the mass distribution of $N$g BHs.
 Hence, the mass distribution of 1g BBHs, which strongly depends on metallicity, has a crucial impact on the mass distribution of $N$g BHs.